RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding: Experiments and Results

 \section{Experiments and Results}

-Our implementation utilized task-specific hyperparameters, previously identified as optimal for the GLUE benchmark, except for training until the completion of 1 Epoch.
-Throughout the training and evaluation process, a batch size of 8 was employed.
-Additionally, we integrated task-specific knowledge graphs or subgraph representations, amounting to up to 10\% of the data.
-Our approach adhered to the predefined train-validation split established by the GLUE benchmark.
-The reported results represent the average of two independent runs.
-The knowledge graph utilized in this study encompassed DBPedia, ConceptNet, Wiktionary, WordNet, and the OpenCyc Ontology.
+Our implementation utilizes task-specific hyperparameters, previously identified as optimal for the GLUE benchmark, except that we train for 1 epoch instead of 3.
+We employ a batch size of 8 throughout the training and evaluation process.
+We also integrate task-specific knowledge graphs or subgraph representations, amounting to up to 10\% of the total knowledge graph triples.
+Our approach adheres to the predefined train-validation split established by the GLUE benchmark.
+The reported results (Table \ref{tab:results}) represent the average of two independent runs.
+The knowledge graphs utilized in this study include DBPedia, ConceptNet, Wiktionary, WordNet, and the OpenCyc Ontology.
 These knowledge graphs consist of interconnected objects and their relationships, forming semantic associations \cite{auer2007dbpedia, speer2017conceptnet, matuszek2006introduction}.
 Figure \ref{fig:subgraph} illustrates the process of extracting subgraphs from the input text.